vercel/vercel-azure-devops-extension/README.md

 - `vercelOrgId`

-  The ID of your Vercel Org.
+  The ID of the Vercel Team your Vercel Project is associated with.
+Starts with `team_`.

   Can alternatively be set as the environment variable `VERCEL_ORG_ID`.